junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean looks at Rowena, trying his best smile given the circumstance.
 Rowena rolls her eyes, and says tiredly, "What he said."

-Sam helps out, "Once we're finished with him, he's all yours.
+Sam helps out, "Once we're done with him, he's all yours.
 Revenge or anything, whatever you want."

+Dean eyes him from the side, "We are?"

 Rowena's lips curl up slightly.
 "Now we are talking."